-The Special Event Application Form is required to provide the City with all the basic information needed to complete an initial review of your proposed event.
+Applications must be received at least six weeks prior to your estimated event date.
 The information gathered is used to check availability of the dates and locations and to ensure your event is suitable for the proposed location.

-Applications must be received at least eight weeks prior to your estimated event date.
 You'll be asked for basic information on the form including:

 - Type of event

 NOTE: Submitting an application does not imply that your event is approved or that your proposed location or date is confirmed.
 Do not advertise your event until you have received approval to proceed from the City of Edmonton.

 The City of Edmonton is pleased to offer public space to organizations and individuals wishing to plan events.
 Our selection tool is designed to display the appropriate application form information based on your location choice.

 Community groups are invited to recognize their cause, celebrate and build community spirit in Edmonton.
 Options include:

 • Submit a request to Light the Bridge for consideration

 • Request a special proclamation, letter, certificate, or a unique message from the Mayor